s-sakti/data_indsp_news_tts/README.md

 In the original papers [[Sakti et al., 2008](https://www.jaist.ac.jp/~ssakti/papers/2008_ssakti_OCOCOSDA.pdf), [Sakti et al., 2010](https://www.jaist.ac.jp/~ssakti/papers/2010_ssakti_MALINDO.pdf)], we define training sets of different sizes; sets with a duration of 12 minutes, 30 minutes, 60 minutes, and 120 minutes (see lst/Orig_trainset_{12min, 30min, 60min, 120min}.lst).
 For the test set, we have 40 sentences for MOS naturalness (see lst/Orig_testset_MOS.lst) and 20 sentences for SUS intelligibility (see lst/Orig_testset_SUS.lst).

-Part of this data has been used for [Zero Resource Speech Challenge](https://www.zerospeech.com/) [[Dunbar et al. 2019]([https://www.isca-speech.org/archive/interspeech_2019/dunbar19_interspeech.html](https://www.isca-speech.org/archive/pdfs/interspeech_2019/dunbar19_interspeech.pdf)),[Dunbar et al. 2020](https://www.isca-speech.org/archive_v0/Interspeech_2020/pdfs/2743.pdf)] with different training and test set up (see lst/ZRChallenge_trainset.lst and lst/ZRChallenge_trainset.lst).
+Part of this data has also been used for [Zero Resource Speech Challenge](https://www.zerospeech.com/) [[Dunbar et al. 2019](https://www.isca-speech.org/archive/pdfs/interspeech_2019/dunbar19_interspeech.pdf), [Dunbar et al. 2020](https://www.isca-speech.org/archive_v0/Interspeech_2020/pdfs/2743.pdf)] with different training and test set up (see lst/ZRChallenge_trainset.lst and lst/ZRChallenge_trainset.lst).

 ## License